In 2005, Nelson Mandela gave his now famous speech at the Make Poverty History rally in London’s Trafalgar Square.

-Addressing a staggering 22,000 people, Nelson Mandela, along with Bob Geldof and ONE’s very own Adrian Lovett, outlined the three demands that underpinned the Make Poverty History campaign, carving the way for the eradication of extreme poverty to be realised.
+Addressing a staggering crowd of 22,000 people, Nelson Mandela, along with Bob Geldof, outlined the three demands that underpinned the Make Poverty History campaign, carving the way for the eradication of extreme poverty to be realized.
+He said: